Comparison Guide

 Which is easier to start with, Zoho Books or QuickBooks?

-How should we choose between these two tools?
+How should we evaluate these tools before buying?